Skip to main content

 The following is a short summary of the habitat type and how to create/enhance it to a "good" condition.
 For an informed position, please refer to official up-to-date UKHAB documentation or the UK Government's Condition Assessment Sheet.

 Individual trees are classed as ‘urban’ or ‘rural’.
-To determine which it is, you should consider the degree of ‘urbanisation’ of habitats around the tree and assign the best fit for the location.
+To determine which it is, you should consider the degree of ‘urbanisation’ of habitats around the tree and assign the best fit for the location (this is a personal judgement call).

 Special Rules